nova-assistant-ai/x-v2-server/README.md

 ### post_tweet
 Post a new tweet.
 - `text`: The content that you want to post.
+- `imageBase64`: Image that you want to post.

 ### like_tweet
 Like a specific tweet.